ktjayamanna/firebox/deployment/backend/README.md

-# Dropbox Backend Services
+# Firebox Backend Services

-This directory contains Docker configurations for the backend microservices of the Dropbox system.
+This directory contains Docker configurations for the backend microservices of the Firebox system.

 ## Services Included